 - Honor Your Visitation: Do your best to honor your visitation by following through.
 We meet at a half point due to the distance.
 Try not to cancel unless an emergency or work related situation.
 If you missed a visit communicate with the primary parent to see if you can make up a date.
 If the co-parenting situation is high conflict where communication is best to be done in court simply make the next visit count with our sixth point of much needed quality time.

 - Share Quality Time: Depending on the visitation arrangement it can feel rushed trying to squeeze it all in with a weekend visit.
-Trust that despite the length of time spent quality time matters the most.
+The quality time you share in your short time matters the most than the length regarding your custody agreement.
 My son and I share in “Mother & Son” date nights where we explore a new activity, try a new restaurant, go for a long drive, or just chat alone Take advantage if you have a written agreement or a good relationship with the primary parent to share in extended time together for the holidays and the summers.
-My son shares a short vacation with his father,but he spends the summer with us.
+My son shares a family vacation with his father’s side, but he spends the summer and extended breaks with us.
 The days he’s out of school he’s here with me.

 - Keep The Time You Share Together About You & The Children Only: Don’t waste your energy, time, and the importance of you connecting with your children to load on projects from work, nosey inquiring about the life and on goings of your spouse or partner ( especially if you know it’s not dangerous, or life threatening, or detrimental), and try not to use this time to bring up the past in bad mouthing the other parent.
 Keep this short time together centered on family.